Editing with VS Code

 - Open VS Code's File Explorer (left sidebar) and navigate to these key directories:

-- Contains site source code (no editing needed here)
+content/docs/- Contains all documentation.mdxfiles you'll be editingpublic/assets/- Stores images and static assets referenced in documentationsrc/- Contains site source code (no editing needed here)

 - Select any

-file to begin editing.
+.mdxfile to begin editing.
 With the MDX extension installed, you'll get:- Syntax highlighting for Markdown and JSX

 - IntelliSense suggestions